jpleasu/gramma/README.md

 # Overview
 Expressions in Gramma are probabilistic programs with string value.
-They are written in GLF, an extensible syntax for formal language description that resembles extend Backus-Naur form (EBNF).
-Gramma is like a parser generator, but instead of generating a parser from a grammar, Gramma generates a (parameterized) fuzzer from a grammar.
+They are written in GLF, an extensible syntax that resembles extended Backus-Naur form (EBNF).
+Gramma is like a parser generator, but instead of generating a parser from a grammar, Gramma generates a fuzzer from a grammar.

-A typical application of Gramma in fuzzing would be as follows:

-1. Create a GLF grammar based on the input grammar for the application under test.
-2. Feed the instrumented application samples and compute a measure of interest for each.
-3. Tweak numerical parameters of the grammar and/or use previous samples as templates to update the grammar.
-4. Repeat.

 # Setup